OpenMS/OpenMS-docs/docs/tutorials/TOPP/peptide-property-prediction.md

 Peptide Property Prediction
 ===========================

-You can train a model for retention time prediction as well as for the prediction of proteotypic peptides.
+Train a model for retention time prediction as well as for the prediction of proteotypic peptides.

 Two applications has been described in the following publications: Nico Pfeifer, Andreas Leinenbach, Christian G. Huber and Oliver Kohlbacher Statistical learning of peptide retention behavior in chromatographic separations: A new